lightrao/flutter_sqlite_demo/README.md

 ## Project Structure

-- `lib/main.dart` - Entry point of the application with UI implementation
+- `lib/main.dart` - Entry point of the application
 - `lib/database_helper.dart` - SQLite database management implementation
 - `lib/user.dart` - User model class with data mapping methods
+- `lib/screens/` - UI components organized by functionality:
+  - `user_list_screen.dart` - Displays the list of users with edit/delete options
+  - `add_user_screen.dart` - Form for adding new users
+  - `edit_user_screen.dart` - Form for updating existing users

 ## How It Works

-The application demonstrates a simple user management system:
+The application demonstrates a complete user management system:

 1. When the app starts, it initializes a SQLite database and creates a user table if it doesn't exist
 2. Sample user data is loaded into the database
 3. The main screen displays a list of all users from the database
+4. Users can:
+   - View the list of all users
+   - Add new users via the "+" button in the app bar
+   - Edit a user by tapping the edit (pencil) icon
+   - Delete a single user by tapping the delete (trash) icon
+   - Clear all users at once using the floating action button

-4. The database helper includes implementations for:
+5. The database helper includes implementations for:
    - Creating new users
    - Reading user data
    - Updating existing users
+   - Deleting individual users
-   - Deleting users
+   - Deleting all users

+## Architecture

+The application follows a simple architecture:

+- **Data Layer**: User model and DatabaseHelper for SQLite operations
+- **UI Layer**: Screens for displaying and modifying user data
+- **Business Logic**: Handled within screen classes for this simple demo

 ## Dependencies